kevL/yata/ReadMe.txt

             that the table is not ordered correctly.
-Before sorting by cols, it is strongly suggested to check the row-IDs under 2da Ops->test row order, since re-sorting by row-IDs is the best way to get your table back to its correct order.
+Before sorting by cols, it is strongly suggested to check the row-IDs under 2da Ops->test row order, since re-sorting by row-IDs is the best way to get your table back into its correct order.
 Tables are saved in the order that they are sorted.)

 click on the rowheads